 St. Francis of Assisi, Acklam, Middlesbrough.

-There are a variety of parish support, evangelical and social activity groups within the parish - but, unfortunately due to the Coronavirus epidemic, these activities all were put on hold.
+There are a variety of parish support, evangelical and social activity groups within the parish.
+Unfortunately due to the Coronavirus epidemic, these activities all were put on hold.
 Now, however, as parishioners are returning to a "normal" life situation these activity groups are re-establishing themselves and the parish is becoming more active once more.

 Its geographic area includes a number of residential/nursing homes.

 An independent but mutually supporting social club, St Francis Social Club, is established with its own premises at the rear of the church presbytery.

 All of these things, together, create an an active, parishioner participating parish.